 “And I don’t want you crying when I die doing what I have to do.”

-She winced, processing what he meant.
+She paused and processed what he meant.
 His sorrow couldn’t hide the meaning behind his words.
-In some sense, they weren’t too different as was the case before her.
-The manipulation he employed was to his benefit in the most familiar manner.
+In some sense, they weren’t too different, as was the case before her.
+The manipulation he employed was to his benefit most familiarly.

 “You understand how selfish that sounds, right?” she pried in a soothing tone.

-“Again, this isn’t a subject for debate,” he cleared his throat, presenting a facade she easily saw through.
-“Once we return, you’ll be barred from scouting operations.”
+“Again, this isn’t a subject for debate,” he replied, presenting a facade she easily saw through.
+“Once we return, I’m barring you from scouting operations.”

 “Like I expected you would.”

-“I just want to make sure you’re safe is all.
-Imagine what would happen if you were hurt or something worse.
+“I just want to make sure you’re safe, is all.
+Imagine what would happen if you got hurt or something worse.
 I—I can’t always be there.”